SmartCampus/smartcampus.github.io/related.md

 [*Link to the COSmIC tool*](https://github.com/ace-design/cosmic/)

 ## Sensor Simulation Framework
-*Romain Alexandre, Cécile Camillieri, Fabien Foerster, Jérôme Rancati*
+*Romain Alexandre, Cécile Camillieri, Fabien Foerster, Jérôme Rancati, Sébastien Mosser*

 Cloud-based middleware should be designed to receive data from an increasing number of sensors.
 Most of the time, developpers do not have the budget to buy hundreds of sensors and bulding sensor networks is not a part of their business concerns.
 Therefore, testing the scalability of their products can become an issue.